BigBobbas/ESP32-S3-Box3-Custom-ESPHome/instructions/installation guide.md

 * Home Assistant - configured for voice assistant.
 * ESPHome Add-on Dashboard or CLI

-What will happen - whne using the web installer ?
+What will happen - when using the web installer ?
 * an initial firmware will be loaded to the device
 * you configure your wifi
 * you connect to your network and add the device to Home Assistant